SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/Protocol.Params.Param.Interprete.md

 Specifies how a parameter value is processed.

-By default, try to follow the following guidelines for Interpretes and Measurements:
+By default, try to follow the following guidelines for specifying values for the Interprete and Measurement subtags:

 - **For strings**: